 Spyke's Ale

-The Beer will be available in many of the Castle Rock pubs from 1st October and Nottingham CAMRA have joined with the brewery to create a min-pub/beer crawl.
-Visit just six of the Castle Rock pubs and have at least a half pint of Spyke Ale, in each pub – get a stamp on the card (as printed in the 'Nottingham Drinker') and exchange the card at the Beer Festival (Staffing Desk in the main marquee) for vouchers for a pint of beer.
-No more than one completed card per person will be accepted.
+The Beer became available in many of the Castle Rock pubs from 1st October and Nottingham CAMRA joined with the brewery to create a promotional min-pub/beer crawl.
+By visiting just six of the Castle Rock pubs and having at least a half pint of Spyke Golding's Ale in each pub, participants were able to claim a free beer at the Beer Festival on producing the special promotional token card.
+Only one completed card per person was accepted despite the brews obvious popularity.

 The Vat and Fiddle

 The press launch of the new Visitor Centre and Golding's Room at Castle Rock Brewery and the Nottingham Robin Hood Beer and Cider Festival was held at the Vat and Fiddle on Monday, 4th October 2011.
-Whilst enjoying the hospitality of Castle Rock Brewery and sampling, amongst other delights the first brew of Spyke's Ale, those who were lucky enough to attend were also privileged to view two vast Whisky Casks in which the Festival version of the Ale is being conditioned.
+Whilst enjoying the hospitality of Castle Rock Brewery and sampling, amongst other delights the first brew of Spyke's Ale, those who were lucky enough to attend were also privileged to view the two vast Whisky Casks in which the Festival version of the Ale was being conditioned.

 For your enjoyment a Gallery of photographs commemorating this unique brew are shown below.